 With so many of these large vehicles on the road, it is vital that guidelines are set to operate a commercial vehicle.
 The potential for a catastrophic event is considerable when a semi-truck is involved in an accident.
 With this in mind, the government has established the Federal Motor Carrier Safety Administration (FMCSA) to set regulations for truck drivers.

-Learn more on our NJ truck accident page.
+Learn more on our NJ truck accident attorney page.

 Proper Licensing Is Required to Operate A Commercial Vehicle